Zimmja/Bookmark-Manager/README.md

 As a user
 So I can quickly access my bookmarks
 I would like to see a list of all my bookmarks

+As a user
+So that I can keep bookmarks I like
+I would like to be able to add a new bookmark
 ```

 ### Domain Model